 The train table itself is perfect for pointing out new words as they relate to a city theme.

 Even if you don’t have a train set you can still drive toy cars/vehicles on it.
 And then you can store your child’s vehicles in the drawers.

 I won’t go into all the language and learning specifics as they will be the same as for most of the other toys I am discussing.

-They love building vehicles with Lego, so now their Lego cars, trains, boats and even space ships get to drive around the train table.
+They built Lego vehicles too, so their Lego cars, trains, boats and even space ships got to drive around the train table.